mcmath/deep-map/README.md

         a complex object containing other nested objects.
 This object may be an
         <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array">
         <code>Array</code></a>, and may contain nested arrays whose values will
         be deeply transformed in the same way.
-In the unlikely use-case in which a primitive value is passed, <code>mapFn()</code> will be applied once and the result returned.
+The object may contain circular references.
       </td>
     </tr>
     <tr>